balderdashy/sails-docs/getting-started/getting-started.md

 ## Say "Hello", Sails

-To get Sails saying "Hello", you need to create at minimum a ![controller][Controller_Concept] and a ![view][ViewConcept].
+To get Sails saying "Hello", you need to create at minimum a ![controller][Controller_Concept] and a ![view][View_Concept].

 A controller's purpose is to receive specific requests for the application.
 Routing decides which controller receives which requests.
 Often, there is more than one route to each controller, and different routes can be served by different actions.
 Each action's purpose is to collect information to provide it to a view.

 A view's purpose is to display this information in a human readable format.
 An important distinction to make is that it is the controller, not the view, where information is collected.
 The view should just display that information.
 By default, view templates are written in a language called ![EJS][EJS] which is processed by the request cycle in Sails before being sent to the user.

-To create a new controller, you will need to run the "controller" generator and tell it you want a controller called "welcome" with an action called "index", just like this:

-	sails generate controller welcome index
-		info: Created a new controller ("welcome") at api/controllers/WelcomeController.js!

-Next you will have to create a view.
+We will have to create a view.
 This is done manually as a generator for that and a standard folder structure inside of the *views* folders doesn't exist yet.
-We will be using the Rails way: views/<controller.lowercase>/<action>.<template fileending>
+We will be using the Sails way: views/<controller.lowercase>/<action>.<template fileending>

 	mkdir views/welcome/
 	touch views/welcome/index.ejs